-The world of safety is ever changing, and company leaders need to stay ahead of the game by keeping their safety programs updated — rather than outdated.
+Safety management is hugely important in today’s unbending world of safety.
+It is ever changing, and company leaders need to stay ahead of the game by keeping their safety programs updated — rather than outdated.

 One tool you can use is a safety evaluation report.
-This report covers everything that needs to be and should be in your safety program and will help you develop an action plan to improve your program if needed.
-Evaluating your safety program six months before the COR audit gives you time to create your action plan and improve your program before the audit.
+This report covers everything that needs to be and should be in your safety program.
+It will also help you develop a safety management action plan to improve your program if needed.
+Evaluating your safety program six months before the COR audit gives you time to create your action plan.
+As a result, you can improve your program before the audit.

-The evaluation report is different than the key performance indicators (KPIs) you need to achieve weekly, as this report is a deep dive into your entire program from field level risk assessments (FLRAs) to your company safety awards program.
-Safety is all about checks and balances, and you need to be aware of where your program is before it fails to meet minimum Canadian Standards Association (CSA) or Occupational Health and Safety (OHS) standards.
+The evaluation report is different than the key performance indicators (KPIs) you need to achieve weekly.
+This is because the report is a deep dive into your entire program from field level risk assessments (FLRAs) to your company safety awards program.
+Safety is all about checks and balances.
+And you need to be aware of where your safety management program is before it fails to meet minimum Canadian Standards Association (CSA) or Occupational Health and Safety (OHS) standards.